thotheod/thotheod.github.io/_posts/2023-10-05-how-I-created-this-blog.md

 ## TL:DR - What I need to get started
-I will start by adding some links and basic tips in this paragrpaph for those that just want to get started quickly.
+I will start by adding some links and basic tips in this paragraph for those that just want to get started quickly.
 - [jekyll](https://jekyllrb.com/docs/): If you love markdown, and want to avoid html/css/javascript as much as possible, or CMS with databases etc, then Jekyll is all you need.
 This is __THE best__  static site generator (my blog - my opinion :grin:)
-  - Linux Machine or [Windows with WSL](https://learn.microsoft.com/en-us/windows/wsl/install).
+  - Linux Machine or [Windows with WSL](https://learn.microsoft.com/windows/wsl/install).
 Jekyll works on windows as well, but is not [officially supported](https://jekyllrb.com/docs/installation/windows/).
 - GitHub Account to host/use [GitHub Pages](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/about-github-pages-and-jekyll)
 - [Chirpy Jekyll theme](https://chirpy.cotes.page/)